dvollrath/SmallProjects/ReadMe.md

 1. Go back to the Issue and leave a comment on it that you think you're done or at a major checkpoint.
 2. In Github, issue a "Pull Request" for your local code.
 That will alert me that it's ready for review.
 I can then check it over and approve it if we're good.
 When I approve it, it will get copied into the main repository.

-## Working together
+## Working on the same project
 I don't have a problem with multiple people working on a given project.
-The coordination of that work is up to those people.
-The default is that credit will be split evenly.
-If you want to have a more definitive assessment of who contributed what, then the pull requests can be used to assess individual contribution.
+The coordination of that work is up to those people, and it doens't require you to collaborate unless you want to.
+But you will need to do some minimal coordination to ensure your code and data files do not copy over or delete other's work.

+To be clear, *this is not a competition*.
+If multiple people work on the same project there will be some duplication of effort, sure, but there will likely be insights that each person has that benefit everyone.
+I would encourage you to look at each other's work and learn from it: *This is how actual research works*.

+I have no problem accepting work from multiple people on these projects, and will happily write a reference letter (or whatever you need) for each person.
+I'd rather have you working on something that interests you than taking on boring work worried about competing with others.

 ## Communication and questions
 All questions or comments on your project should go through your "Issue" in Github.
 You can leave comments there and I'll get notified.
 You can/should leave links, working examples, or copies of files that clarify your question.